Let’s talk about the sales process in this article.

 Avoid getting lost with different leads

-An organized sales map helps you course-correct when needed and helps self-direct your efforts.
+An organized sales map helps you course-correct the sales process when needed and helps self-direct your efforts.
 Combined with a sales methodology, it becomes a sales-tracking and deals management framework.

 Guide sales newbies to manage and amplify their sales creativity

-Users can also tag prospects according to the attributes and segment identifiers.
+Users can also tag prospects according to the attributes and segment identifiers as a part of the sales process.
 Filtering information based on these pre-identified tags helps analyze deals of individual categories in detail.

 For first-time sales agents, this is immensely helpful.
 It gives them a naturally organized way of tracking deals without mixing them up or forgetting their details.